Venezuela's Chavez needs another operation

 Before Chavez's reappearance on Tuesday, Venezuelan analyst Diego Moya-Ocampos had suggested his absence could well be a strategy by Chavez's campaign team to put the focus back on him and not Capriles, who since winning the opposition primary had been at the center of media and political attention.

-He said the fact that the latest rumors had spread so fast just underlined the anxiety among loyalists each time Chavez vanished from view for more than a couple of days.

-Chavez apologized to his supporters on Tuesday, saying he knew the speculation about his heath was upsetting for them.
+Chavez apologised to his supporters on Tuesday, saying he knew the speculation about his heath was upsetting for them.

-"Always these rumors ...
-There are people who want me dead, who hate me so much," he said.
-"I am very sorry, because I know that while some people are happy, the majority are suffering."

 Venezuela's widely-traded debt was largely flat to slightly higher.
 Its 2027 Global bond was up 0.56 points in price to bid 80.563, yielding 12.041 percent, unchanged after Chavez spoke.